elysia090/Lab/docs/StoryD.md

-Title: StoryD Integrated Spec v0.0.1 (Single Binary, Offline, CAS+DAG, Scene-level, Markdown, Lexo-rank, UTF-8, Pinned UI)
+Title: storyed Integrated Spec v0.0.1 (Single Binary, Offline, CAS+DAG, Scene-level, Markdown, Lexo-rank, UTF-8, Pinned UI, Git/Worktree Interop)
 	0. Status
-0.1 This document defines the frozen v0.0.1 integrated specification for a self-contained editor server for stories/documents and its pinned browser UI, including security headers, UI behavior, and latency budgets.
+0.1 This document defines the frozen v0.0.1 integrated specification for storyed: a self-contained editor server for stories/documents and its pinned browser UI, including security headers, UI behavior, latency budgets, deterministic export/import, deterministic worktree export/import, and Git ecosystem interop via worktrees.
-0.2 Target: single host, offline/air-gapped capable, non-realtime collaboration via branches and merge requests (MR).
+0.2 Target: single host, offline/air-gapped capable, non-realtime collaboration via branches and merge requests (MR), with optional Git workflows by exporting a deterministic worktree, editing with external tools, and importing with strong safety guards.
 0.3 Normative keywords: MUST, MUST NOT, SHOULD, MAY.
-0.4 v0.0.1 compliant implementations MUST implement exactly the behavior and formats specified here.
+0.4 v0.0.1 compliant implementations MUST implement exactly the ABIs and semantics in this document.
+No forward-compat behavior is defined in v0.0.1.
 	1. Goals
 1.1 Provide a time-series reading UX (chapters -> scenes) on top of a Git-like internal model.
 1.2 Provide immutable content-addressed storage (CAS) for blobs/trees/commits and a DAG history.